Evgenk2020/puzzle15v2/README.md

 ```

 If so you will see `rpm-build-6.0.0-1.fc43.x86_64` or something like that.
-If not it will be `package rpm-build is not installed`.<br/>
+If not it will be `package rpm-build is not installed`.

 Then install it from system repository

 ```SH